awesomephant/blog/posts/screenshotting-service.md

 - Run `groupadd` to add a non-privileged user to run our service because not doing that [is a security risk](https://ralph.blog.imixs.com/2017/04/23/run-a-docker-container-with-non-privileged-user/)
 - Switch to that user and start our script

-I user `docker build --platform linux/amd64 --tag screenshotter .` to build the container, then `docker save -o ./screenshotter screenshotter:latest` to write it to an image file.
+I used `docker build --platform linux/amd64 --tag screenshotter .` to build the container, then `docker save -o ./screenshotter screenshotter:latest` to write it to an image file.

 ## 3. Run it on the NAS

 Synology has a built-in tool called [Container Manager](https://www.synology.com/en-us/dsm/packages/ContainerManager) which we'll use to run our service.
-It has a bunch of different ways to spin up a container, the following is the only one that worked for me:
+It has a bunch of different ways to spin up a container, but the following is the only one that worked for me:

 - Upload the image file to the NAS filesystem
 - In the web interface, go to Container Manager > Container > Create > Import and select the image.
 Turn on "Enable auto-restart" so the service will re-launch when you reboot the NAS.